crystallabs/crysterm/USAGE.md

 ```

 Both render after each block call, so the body only needs to mutate state — no
-explicit `render` inside. `every` is phase-locked: the period stays at the given
+explicit `update` inside. `every` is phase-locked: the period stays at the given
 interval regardless of how long the block takes.

 The blocks run on their own fiber, off the render fiber, interleaved with it by